shieldgenerator7/Ersatzica/Awoomoons Story/Awoomoon's Story.md

 "Round 4: Go!"

 Huripka leapt in close and went for a tail swipe.
-Trip collection close and Winfrey Tail swipe.
-A sudden.
-The city blocked it but still got knocked outside.
-He jabbed her with a pack of a beat.
-But only caught her backside.
-Trip.
-Trip.
-Hippo.
-Jumped in the air and try to do a backflip.
-Ended up on her back.
-She slapped the.
-She would have slapped.
-A pseudo in the face, but he dodged.
-And she hit him in the wing instead.
-He spun around until.
-Swiped her in the underneath the chin.
-Only slightly cutting herself thick skin.
+Awsoodoo blocked it but still got knocked aside.
+He jabbed her with a peck of his beak, but only caught her backside.
+Huripka jumped in the air and tried to do a backflip, but ended up on her back.
+Her hand swung wide and slapped Awsoodoo in the face, but he dodged it, and she hit him in the wing instead.
+He spun around in a tail swipe, cutting her on the underside of the chin.
+Her thick skin reduced the damage and it didn’t start bleeding right away.

-Point a sudo.
+“Point: Awsoodoo!”
 The referee raised his left wing.
-Places.
+“Places!”

-Wow, Sudo is really making a comeback.
-Oh.
-A woman is being extremely aggressive, which doesn't seem to be serving her well.
-She throwing the match.
+“Wow, Awsoodoo is really making a comeback!
+Awoomoon is being really aggressive, which doesn't seem to be serving her well.
+Is she throwing the match?”

-Rebecca, you have to make it more believable.
-The referee in the audience thinks that you're.
-Throwing the match on purpose.
+“Huripka, you have to make it more believable.
+The referee and the audience thinks that you're throwing the match on purpose.”

-Pause.
-Isn't that what you want me to do?
-Backspace line.
-Remove line.

-Well, that's because I am.
+“Well, that's because I am.”

-Yeah, but don't make it so obvious.
+“Yeah, but don't make it so obvious.”

-Wow, these fighters are sure tense with that last round determines who wins.
-Whoever wins gets the black sash.!
-Nice.
-Oh.

-Round 5 go.!:
+“Round 5: Go!”

-The city put up his wings in an effort to preemptively block.
-However, a move.
-However, Rebecca stood there still.
-Waiting for his attack.
-He circled her looking for an opening, and she circled him looking.
-4 weigh in.
-The circle each other for a while new line Come on, make it move, pseudo said.
+Awsoodoo put up his wings to preemptively block an attack.
+However, Huripka stood still, waiting for *his* attack.
+He circled her looking for an opening, and she circled him looking for a way in.
+They circled each other for a while.

+“Come on, make a move!”
+Awsoodoo said.

-Why?
-Because you know that.
-You won't hit me and all counterattack.
+“Why?
+Because you know that you can’t hit me and then I’ll counterattack.”

-And then I'll block that counterattack and counter attack back.
+“And then I'll block that counterattack and counterattack back.”

+“We'll see about that.”

-We'll see about that.
-Flipkart right up in.
-Punched.
-Punch the studio in the neck.
-But the sudu dodged.
-It's broken for a counterattack.
-Cricket.
-His tails fun and pseudo hitter the back of the neck instead.
-Succo.
-Fortunately for a sudu trip this tail.
-Was blocked by his already outstretched wing.
-Otherwise, he would be.
-Hit in the neck.
-People spun around to face him and punched him in the chest.
-Knocking him backwards.
-He uses wings to stop himself, like last time.
-And they flew up in the air and dive bomb herica.
-Have got dodge rolled out of the way.
-Did they circle each other again?
+Huripka charged in and punched Awsoodoo in the neck, but he dodged.
+He went for a counterattack.
+Huripka tail spun and Awsoodoo hit her in the back of the neck instead.
+Fortunately for Awsoodoo, Huripka’s spinning tail was blocked by his already-outstretched wing.
+Otherwise, he would have been hit in the neck.
+Huripka spun around to face him and punched him in the chest, knocking him backwards.
+He used his wings to stop himself, like last time, and then flew up in the air and dive bombed Huripka.
+She dodge rolled out of the way.
+They circled each other again.

-Wow, seems to be a stalemate.
-Both of those are equally competent.
-This is gonna be a close one.!
+“Wow, seems to be a stalemate!
+Both of them are equally competent.
+This is gonna be a close one!”

-Reply.
-Up for HR punch and.
-At the last moment she got on all fours and tail spun Right's neck.
-Wow, that's weird that.
-Detection doesn't count as input for purposes of keeping windows open windows from going into sleep mode.
-That's weird.
-Umm.
-To see you.
-But into the air.
-And grabs a woman's tail with his.
-Cloth seat.
-He didn't have enough power to lift her into the air, so he spun around instead.
-But being that through on all four.
-You still have very much effect.
-Instead, she.
-Pull their tail down.
-Him.
-Grounded the sudo.
-She leapt into the air and swiped at us as neck.
-But he dodge rolled.
+Huripka went up for charge punch but at the last moment she got on all fours and tail spun at his neck.
+Awsoodoo flapped into the air.
+He grabbed Awoomoon’s tail with his claw feet.
+He didn't have enough power to lift her into the air, so he spun her around instead.
+But she was on all fours, thus stabilizing against the spin.
+She pulled her tail down, causing Awsoodoo to crash into the ground.
+She leapt into the air and swiped at his neck, but he dodge rolled.
 He tail swiped her and hit her in the belly.
-2 Dodge rolled away too late.
-And ended up on the end of the edge of the arena.
-A suited dug into the dirt and caught up one big powerful flat.
-In.
-Use the amount of number dodge roll to blow her off the edge of the arena.
-Retail slipped outside the circle and touched the ground.
+Huripka dodge rolled away too late, and ended up with a belly cut and an inch from the arena’s edge.
+Awsoodoo dug into the dirt and flapped up one big powerful flap.
+He used the power of his wings and the momentum of her dodge roll to blow her off the edge of the arena.
+Her tail slipped outside the circle and touched the ground.

-Point a sudo.
-The referee raises left wing.
-Winner a sudo.!
+“Point: Awsoodoo!”
+The referee raised his left wing.
+“Winner: Awsoodoo!”

 The crowd cheered.
-Oh Sue do oh Sue do Ohh Sue do.
+“Aw-soodoo!
+Aw-soodoo!
+Aw-soodoo!”

-The referee brought out a.
-Black sash.
-And handed it to.
-Oh.
-Sue faku sufu.
-You had just walked up on the stage.
-Suzaku.
-Presented stash to.
-As you do.
-For your triumph in this combat, you have earned this black sash.
-A studio vowed to accept it.
-Subaru.
-Place it around his son's neck.
-Then held up his wings and glory.
-Wow.
+The referee brought out a black sash and handed it to Soofawkoo, who had just walked up on the stage.
+Soofawkoo presented the sash to Awsoodoo.
+“For your triumph in this combat, you have earned this black sash.”

+Awsoodoo bowed to accept it.
+Soofawkoo placed it around his son's neck.
+He held up his wings in glory.

-Wow, what a fight.
-Asuda in.
-A woman were equally matched, despite a woman being a wolf and not having any sash or training whatsoever.
+“Wow, what a fight.
+Awsoodoo and Awoomoon were equally matched, despite Awoomoon being a wolf and not having any sash or training whatsoever.
 This is truly a stunning.
-Hi.
-But as sudo being a Peacock, naturally eats it out in the in the end.
-Probably once again that.
-Superior fighters.
-Even below black sash level.
-Speaking of black slash level, congratulations are sudu for finally getting to the black sash.
-You're writing star.
-We hope you go far.!
+But of course, Awsoodoo as a peacock, naturally eeks it out in the in the end.
+Showing once again that peacocks are the superior fighters, even below black sash level.
+Speaking of black slash level, congratulations to Awsoodoo for finally earning the black sash.
+You're a rising star!
+We hope you go far!”

+“Aw-soodoo!
+Aw-soodoo!
+Aw-soodoo!”

-A woman stood off to the side.
-Nice.
-OK, um.
-Previous mile, that's her friend got the glory he wanted.
+Huripka stood off to the side.
+She smiled at her friend getting the glory he wanted.
 She silently walked off the stage.
 But the referee stopped her.

 The referee pulled out a brown sash.
-Introduction and for getting second place in the tournament.
-You automatically earn the brown sash.
-Congratulations on earning this Brown, Sasha Oh Moon.
-He tried placing it around her neck, but it wouldn't fit, so she offered up his her arm instead and he placed it around her arm.
-It fit tightly, but it works.
-The referee held up her her arm.
-Elaine.
+“Awoomoon, for getting second place in the tournament, you automatically earn the brown sash.
+Congratulations on earning this brown sash Awoomoon!”
+He tried placing it around her neck, but it wouldn't fit, so she offered up her arm instead and he placed it around that.
+It fit tightly, but it worked.
+The referee held up her arm.

-The crowd cheered wildly.
-Moon.
-Moon.
+The crowd cheered.
+“Aw-woomoon!
+Aw-woomoon!
+Aw-woomoon!”

-A woman let out a howl.
-Craving wild?
+*AWOOOOOO!* Awoomoon let out a howl.
+“Victory!”

+The crowd went wild.

-The next day.
-Assuming that ripka at the river.
-Parika.
-Yeah, I do like.
+The next day, Awsoodoo met Huripka at the river.
+“Huripka?” he called.
+“Or should I say, Awoomoon?”

-He rested.
-Hero.
-Heroin.
-Heropa.
-Heropa.
-Sudo.
-Called.
-Or should I say Ah Woo moon?
-Levi.

-Robert didn't respond.
-Instead, she spun around, tail swiping and the feet.
-Knocking him off balance led.
+Huripka didn't respond.
+Instead, she spun around, tail swiping him in the feet and knocking him off balance.
 She punched him in the chest.
-He staggered backward.
-A few feet.
+He staggered backward a few feet.
 More than enough to knock him outside of the ring, if there was one.

-How?
-City pride?
-What was that for?
+“Ow.”
+Awsoodoo cried.
+“What was that for?”

-Purple smiled.
-Now we're even.
-We're friends again.
+Huripka smiled.
+“Now we're even.
+We're friends again.”

-Lucido smiled.
-Hi.
-Thanks for that win.
-Now I can start my box ash training.
+Awsoodoo smiled through a wince.
+“Thanks for that win.
+Now I can start my black sash training.”

-Wait, so black sash isn't the last stash?
+“Wait, so black sash isn't the last stash?”

-No, this is only the first of the backslashes.
+“No, it’s only the first of the back sashes.
 There's three more after this.
 Naturally, my father has all four of them.
-No, I get to start on the next one.
-Which is.
-Petrification training.
+Now, I get to start on the next one.
+Which is petrification training.”

-Win that thing where you.
-Do a beam from your tail and you turn something into stone.
+“Petrification, that thing where you turn people to stone?”

-Yes.
-And it was more complicated than that, especially when you factor in combat.
+“Yes.
+And it’s a bit more complicated than that, especially when you factor in combat.
 I'm gonna be a master fighter.
-Turning things stone and.
-Destroying them.
-They are formidable force.
-Remind.
-Purple smiled.
-Yes, you will.
-Yes, we will.
+Turning things to stone and destroying them.
+I’ll be a formidable force!”

+Huripka smiled.
+“Yes, you will. *We* will.”